 - We also relied on the KZN Wildlife maps for hiking, of which there are six covering the range.
-These are available at some KZN restcamps, bookstores and outdoor shops throughout South Africa though you can never guarentee if they will be in stock.
+These are available at some KZN rest camps, bookstores and outdoor shops throughout South Africa though you can never guarantee if they will be in stock.
 We ordered ours online at Mountain Mail Order and picked them up from their shop in Cape Town.
-If you live abroad, you can order them for an inflated price from Stanfords*.
+If you live abroad, you can order them for an inflated price from Stanfords.

 - We found this Drakensberg Hikes website to be another useful resource.

 Day 1: Cape Town to Karoo National Park